williamhaw/williamhaw.github.io/_drafts/everything-i-know-about-development-2019.md

     - Observer

       Common interview question: How is the Observer pattern different from Publish-Subscribe?
       Answer: The subject needs to know which listeners are listening as it keeps a list of listeners to trigger the event.
-Similarly, the listener needs to know which subject to listen to.
-Pub-Sub allows you to decouple the subject and its listeners usually through a message queue as the subject does not need to know what is listening and the listener does not need to know what published the event.
+Similarly, the listener needs to specify which subject to listen to.
+Pub-Sub allows you to decouple the subject and its listeners usually through a message queue as the publisher does not need to know what is listening and the subscriber does not need to know what published the event.
     - Visitor

       I'm kind of fifty-fifty when choosing to implement this pattern as it does make the behaviour harder to follow.
     - Strategy

+      Choose which algorithm to use at runtime!
 Not really needed if your programming language allows you to compose behaviour.
+    - Template Method

 ## Don't Know